acts-project/acts/docs/core/propagation.md

 The {class}`Acts::EigenStepper` implements the same functionality as the ATLAS stepper, however, the stepping code is rewritten by using `Eigen` primitives.
 Thus, it also uses a 4th-order Runge-Kutta algorithm for the integration of the EOM.
 Additionally, the {class}`Acts::EigenStepper` allows to customize the concrete integration step via **extensions**.

 The extensions encapsulate the relevant equations for different environments.
-There exists a {type}`Acts::DefaultExtension` that is suited for propagation in a vacuum, and the {type}`Acts::DenseEnvironmentExtension`, that contains additional code to handle the propagation inside materials.
+There exists a {struct}`Acts::DefaultExtension` that is suited for propagation in a vacuum, and the {struct}`Acts::DenseEnvironmentExtension`, that contains additional code to handle the propagation inside materials.
 Which extension is used is selected by a bidding-system.

 The extension can be configured via the {struct}`Acts::StepperExtensionList`: